Feyerabend/vm/ps/APPLE.md

 to PDF recently, as you previously just had to click on a ".ps" file to get a ".pdf".
 And, I was also a bit disappointed when I started programming in Objective-C for iOS, as there were more orientation towards "bitmaps" than "vector graphics" in the GUI at that time (2015).
+And from what I understand in simplified terms, Apple's graphical systems have much of faster cache solutions in bitmaps, than drawing procedural vector graphics.

 ### Display PostScript[^displayps]